 All requests for course transfer credit from institutions in British Columba or elsewhere should go to the College of the Rockies Enrolment Services office.

 Textbook Resources:

 Textbook selection varies by instructor and may change from year to year.
-At the Course Outline Effective Date the following textbooks were in use:
+Previous selections have included (see bookstore for correct list of the current semester and course section):